 First Chapter: The first chapter is the hook.
 The hook keeps the reader going.
 We leave the reader with cliffhangers to make them want to turn the page.
 If they don’t turn the page, then they won’t know what happened to the man dangling from the tree.
 Everything in the first chapter leads up to the moment before things become so intense that the reader can’t put the book down.

 Introduce Your Main Characters:

-In the first chapter you will introduce your main characters.
-It doesn’t matter if they are happy or sad, we need to meet them.
+In the first chapter, you will introduce your major characters.
+It doesn’t matter if they are happy or sad; we need to meet them.
 They are in their ordinary world doing their ordinary things, in their ordinary life.
 If your protagonist is a shop owner, then have us meet them while working at their shop.
 If they are a mother, have us meet them while doing motherly things.
 The reader should perceive them just as they are when time has not shifted.
 We don’t need to meet them all or the ones who will not play a significant role in the story.
 Too many characters will offset the story.
 If Jamie has eighteen children, I’m sure all eighteen won’t be the main characters.
 We might say she has eighteen, but only two of them might be the main characters.

 Prologue is where background information is given in a book.
 Sometimes it might be useful to give information to help the readers along, such as in a Sci-Fi novel about an alien world where the reader knows nothing about it.
-From what I have gathered, agents hate prologue as do most readers.
+From what I have gathered, agents hate prologue, as do most readers.

 Back-stories don’t belong in the front, they belong in the back.
 Too many stories get bogged down by back stories.
-Flash-backs and back-stories make for good stories and they fit in, but you need to know where to put them.
+Flash-backs and back-stories make for marvellous stories and they fit in, but you need to know where to put them.
 If you put them in too early, it will bore your readers.

 The Story’s Setting: